First day of summer: How to get your vacation groove on

 What's your favorite letter?
 Maybe that can be the serendipitous inspiration for a trip.
 It's so easy to start with A and end with Z, but let's meet in the middle with M, for Mozambique.

 In southern Africa on the Indian Ocean, this country's Bazaruto Archipelago is an unspoiled group of six islands.
 One of the best ways to explore its stunning expanses is on horseback.
-If you're not feeling M, let's take it down a notch with L -- for Las Vegas.
+If you're not feeling M, let's lower it down a level with L -- for Las Vegas.
 Yes, we know, it's hot in Vegas in the summer.
 But it's also less expensive and they keep the A/C running.
 And there's more to this place than just gambling -- take the Neon Museum for instance.

 If you're not on board with L and M, the English alphabet gives you 24 more options!